-Again, the time it takes for this to happen depends on your yeast and beer recipe.
-The burping can begin within the 12 hours after the yeast is introduced and the krausen can begin to develop 6-24 hours later.
+The time it takes for this to happen depends on your yeast and beer recipe.
+The burping can begin within the 12 hours after the yeast is introduced and the krausen can begin to develop six to 24 hours later.
 Or, the process can take much longer.
 Patience is key.

 Waiting for the Krausen to Crash

 Homebrewers often use the words "crash" or "fall" when talking about krausen.
 This means that the foam head has formed and then it has gone away.

 When krausen crashes, it is the signal that fermentation should be complete.
 However, the only true way to know for sure is to take a gravity reading.
 You do this with a hydrometer, a tool you suspend in a sample of the liquid.

 Watch for the Blow Out

 Hopefully, you're brewing in a location that is easy to clean up should you have what brewers call a "blow out."
 This happens in the fermentation tank and means that your beer is a little too active for your equipment.

 A blow out occurs when the krausen has created too much foam.
 It may block your airlock and cause pressure to build up inside the tank.
 This will either cause a leak in the airlock or blow the device out completely.
 In the worst-case scenario, your entire fermentation tank will give way to the pressure and break open.
 This leaves you with a mess to clean up and requires that you start the brewing process all over.

 You can prevent a blow out by using a larger fermenter or brewing a smaller batch so there is more headspace in your fermenter.
 Other modifications include adding a length of plastic tubing to your airlock or a blow-off tube.
 Some brewers use Fermcap or another anti-foam agent that can be added during fermentation to prevent blow out.